 Americans care about animals.
 That is why, more and more, consumers are demanding better treatment for animals raised for food.

 Factory farming is a brutal and cruel industry.
 Egg-laying hens, especially, are subject to almost unimaginable suffering.

-Common practices in egg production include intensively confining thousands of hens in industrial barns, debeaking without pain medication, and maceration — referring to the process whereupon male chicks around ground up alive.
+Common practices in egg production include intensively confining thousands of hens in industrial barns, debeaking without pain medication, and maceration — referring to the process whereupon male chicks are ground up alive.

 These methods are mostly exempt under state anti-cruelty laws as standard agricultural practices.